What to Eat in Hoian?

 1. Hoi An Steamed Rice with Chicken

 In Vietnam and other countries around the world, Steamed Rice with Chicken is popular and there are diverse ways to cook it.
-Hoian Steamed Rice with Chicken (Com Ga Hoi An) recipe get complex flavour and great texture.
-To make Com Ga Hoi An, the cook must use the best rice and fry on a pan with oil, salt and turmeric powder.
+Hoian Steamed Rice with Chicken (Com Ga Hoi An) recipe gets a complex flavor and great texture.
+To make Com Ga Hoi An, the cook must use the best rice and fry on a pan with oil, salt, and turmeric powder.
 Then the rice is steamed with chicken broth instead of water.
-The steamed rice is stirred with garlic to make it more smelling.
+The steamed rice is stir-fryed with garlic to make it more smelling.
 The main dish is topped with shredded boiled chicken, chicken organ, pickled onion, herbs.
-As you can see in the photo, the food is served with green papaya salad, chicken organ soup, chili paste, lemon piece and chili.
-Com Ga Hoi An is a perfect mix of the steamed rice, boiled chicken and chicken organ, salad and soup.
+As you can see in the photo, the food is served with green papaya salad, chicken organ soup, chili paste, lemon piece, and chili.
+Com Ga Hoi An is a perfect mix of the steamed rice, boiled chicken and chicken organ, salad, and soup.
 This is the first food I’d like to recommend to any tourist coming to Hoian.

 2. Cao Lau

-Caolau appeared in Hoian ancient town in 17th century when Hoian port was opened for business.
+Caolau appeared in Hoian ancient town in the 17th century when Hoian port was opened for business.
 Caolau noodle is a perfect blend of Vietnamese, Chinese and Japanese cuisine.
 It looks simple but it needs time, patience to cook.
-The rice to make the noodle must be the best and soaked in mix of water from Ba Le well and ash of a special tree in Hoian.
-That’s the reason why the noodle is yellow and tender chewy.
+The rice to make the noodle must be the best and soaked in a mix of water from Ba Le well and ash of a special tree in Hoian.
+That’s the reason why the noodle is yellow and tender-chewy.
 The broth is enough to mix the noodle with toppings (shrimp, pork, chicken) and green vegetables.
-Locals tell me that they eat Caolau because it’s not only delicous but also modest.
+Locals tell me that they eat Caolau because it’s not only delicious but also modest.

 3. Steamed Wheat Flour Cake, Banh Vac (White Rose)